-Shingles is a painful rash that can cause nerve pain.
+Shingles is a viral infection that causes a painful blistering rash.
 It is caused by the varicella-zoster virus, which is the same virus that causes chickenpox.
 You can only get shingles if you have had chickenpox in the past.

-The shingles rash develops into itchy blisters, usually on one side of the body, either on the face, chest, back, abdomen or pelvis.
+The shingles rash develops into painful blisters that may also be itchy, usually on one side of the body, either on the face, chest, back, abdomen or pelvis.
 They can take several weeks to settle.

 Anyone who has had chickenpox in the past can develop shingles.
 The chickenpox virus stays in the nerve cells near your spine but will not be active.
 Shingles occurs when the virus becomes active again.